BernardoPiedade/The-Hacker-Game-Ruining-The-World/README.md

 # The Hacker Game: Ruining The World
 A game where you're an hacker.
-It has a campaign, three minigames and a secret code challenge.
+It has a campaign, a side game with three minigames and a secret code challenge.

 This game is still under development, the campaign isn't finished yet, but all the other functions are ready for you to play!